OneAndOnlyWisp/ArchMate/README.md

 ## Description
 This script can help you have a working desktop environment in 5 mins.
 It is really user-friendly, automatic hardware detection doesnt let you install wrong drivers.
 Later on will be capable of reading config files, which makes the whole process automatic.

 Under development for now.
 Use at your own risk.
 Only tested with Intel/NVIDIA setup.
-(VirtualBox environment for now)

 #### Features:
 - Change/set default kernel